carpentries-incubator/genome-mining/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
-Hackaton de desarrollo 06-10 Nov 2022 Morelia Michoacan UNAM Centro de Ciencias Matemáticas Morelia
+<h2> Hackaton de desarrollo 06-10 Nov 2022 Morelia Michoacan UNAM Centro de Ciencias Matemáticas Morelia</h2>

 <!-- this is an html comment -->